OpenMDAO/OpenMDAO/README.md

 Features of OpenMDAO 1.7.x Not Yet in 2.x
 -----------------------------------------

 Be aware that this is a PRE-ALPHA.
 Not all the features of 1.7.x exist in blue yet.
 Here is a list of things that have not yet been fully developed in 2.x:

 * Pass-by-object variables
+* automatic ordering of groups/components based on data connections
 * DOE (Design of Experiment) driver and all other case drivers
 * Parallel Finite Difference
 * File-wrapping utilities